EnhancedNetwork/TOHE-Docs/zh-CN/options/Crewmates/Vanilla/Scientist.md

   * Set how long the Scientist can use Vitals for at a time

 ::: danger "I have this disabled, why does it keep spawning?"
 You may have incompatible roles set!
 If you have a certain role & addon both enabled, the role will become its base.
-(This should not occur anymore as of 1.2.1 dev 3) Here's ones that become Engineer:<br>
+(This should not occur anymore as of 1.2.1 Dev 3) Here's ones that become Engineer:<br>
 Role: Doctor + Addon: Autopsy
 :::